0xStabby/chatgpt-vim/README.md

 - [x] Ask ChatGPT from Vim
 - [x] Review output
 - [x] Write output to file on user Confirmation
+- [x] Hook up to openai api
+- [ ] Add more functions
+    - [x] Send file contents along with request
+    - [x] Send file contents and run log along with request
+    - [ ] Send visually selected contents along withrequest and replace selected
+    - [ ] More useful stuff as I think of it

 See the [open issues](https://github.com/0xStabby/chatgpt-vim/issues) for a full list of proposed features (and known issues).